ADD CONDITION

 How should I store Menthol Flavor Cough Drop?

-Store at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.
+Store the cough drops at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.

 Packaging Info